aws-samples/harness-the-power-of-ai-and-ml-using-splunk-and-amazon-sagemaker-canvas/README.md

 sam delete
 ```

-You will be required to empty the S3 bucket before the template can be deleted.
+Empty the S3 bucket used for storing files before the template is deleted.
 The S3 bucket used for the data can be found in the CloudFormation output `splunkDataExportS3BucketName`.